geoscixyz/gpg/content/foundations/physical_properties/physical_properties_density.rst

 .. math::
 	\rho = \frac{m_a}{m_a - m_w} \times \rho_w

-Although this method is simple, it cannot be used effectively for rocks which are overly unconsolidated or porous.
+This method if satisfactory for unless the rock is unconsolidated or porous.
-Unconsolidated rocks have a tendency to break apart when immersed in water.
+Unconsolidated rocks tend to break apart when immersed in water.
 The pore-space within porous rocks becomes partially filled, resulting in an overestimation of the rock's density.

 **Pycnometer Measurements**